mlsecproject/blog.mlsecproject.org/posts/2015/drafts/2015-01-XX_sooshie_shmoocon.md

 Overall it was a great conference, and as long as I'm able to win the F5 race, or present I plan on going.
 Worst case I watch the talks live via streaming (a completely acceptable worst case).
 Thanks again to the organizers and staff for putting on a great conference, and paying attention to the important, and increasing, part Data Analysis plays in the Information Security Industry.

 P.S.
-I didn't say "Cyber" once... shit.
+I didn't say "Cyber" once... damn!